5h33p/student_habits/README.md

 A correlation scatter plot is available for most of these features in the [Appendix](#appendix) section.
 No further exploratory analysis was conducted on the data.

 ## 2.3 Preprocessing Data
-This section shows the preprocess applied to the dataset, applying feature **scaling**.
+This section shows the preprocessing applied to the dataset, applying feature **scaling**.

-Firstly the each column was converted to the right data type, between (float64, int64 or object).
+Firstly each column was converted to the right data type, between (float64, int64 or object).
 The Sklearn function `ColumnTransformer()` used in the preprocessing needs the categorical and numerical features to be named, leading to the classification between **categorical** and **numerical features**.
-The process demands less lines, since the entire dataset already had the right data types.
+The process demands fewer lines, since the entire dataset already had the right data types.
 The entire preprocessing step is shown below.

 ```python
 # Separating features from scores